iansinnott/react-static-boilerplate/README.md

 * Awesome developer experience
 * Flexible.
 No file structure or naming conventions required.
 Use whatever modules you want

+## Dynamic Routes

+**Iportant Note:** This boilerplate does not yet support generating static sites for dynamic routes such as `post/:id`.
+That's the next major feature addition (see the [Roadmap below](#roadmap)) but it hasn't been implemented yet.

+For more info see [this issue on the react-static-webpack-plugin repo](https://github.com/iansinnott/react-static-webpack-plugin/issues/2).

 ## Opinionated styling

 This boilerplate is slightly opinionated, especially when it comes to CSS.
 Don't worry, you can easily change any of this but by default I use [Stylus][] and [CSS Modules][] for compiling CSS.